-Our Oakland Probate Litigation Attorney Discusses the Validity of Handwritten Wills
+Our San Francisco Probate Litigation Attorney Discusses the Validity of Handwritten Wills

 Testamentary wills in California do not have to be formal, standard wills with two witnesses at an attorney’s office.
 In this video, Oakland probate litigation lawyer Charles Triay explains that holographic wills, or handwritten wills, may be valid in California.
 If your loved one passed away and you believe the will is defective or if you have a question about a holographic will, contact our office to learn about the types of cases we handle.